forestgrape/coronavirus/immune_system.md

 * To control coronaviruses infections T cells are key [citation coming].

 > ###### Local T cell
 > *Tissue resident T cells* in literature and here called *local T cells* are T cells which survey the tissues cells integrity.
-They don't travel with the blood.They remain locally in tissues they may move there however.
+They don't travel with the blood.
+They remain locally in tissues they may move there however.

 ### Distribution
 * Local T cells are located often at entry points of viruses.
 E.g. the mouth is a common entry point for viruses, so in the mouth there are many local T cells [to check and cite].